CAVEconnectome/precomputed_annotation_indices/README.md

 	<img src="./images/pipeline_run_successfully_completed.png">
 	</p>

 15. Completed runs appear along the right side of the display (toggle ***Reproducibility*** in the upper-right to see this, as needed).
-Familiarize yourself with the file/folder structure of the results.
+Familiarize yourself with the file & folder structure of the results.
 They closely mirror the structure that is uploaded to the Google bucket.
 Click the ***pipeline\_config.json*** file to see it displayed.

 	<p align="center">
 	<img src="./images/results.png" width="33%">